Generic Name: methadone (METH a done)

 Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
 Ask your doctor before taking methadone with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with methadone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed in this medication guide.

 More about Methadose (methadone)

 - Methadose tablets for oral suspension

 Where can I get more information?

 - Your pharmacist can provide more information about methadone.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.